-Lathyrus reach heights of between 60 cm and 3 m (2 to 10 feet), and blooms from the late spring through summer with fragrant butterfly like leaves.
-Go here for information on Annual Lathyrus.
+Perennial varieties of Lathyrus reach heights of between 60 cm and 3 m (2 to 10 feet).
+They bloom from the late spring through summer with fragrant butterfly like leaves.
+Visit this page of the site for information on How to grow Annual Lathyrus plants.

 They can be grown as trailing plants or attached to a trellis or fence.